Shamilkv34/book/nostarch/chapter05.md

 function we wrote has two parameters, and it’s not clear anywhere in our program that the parameters are related.
 It would be more readable and more manageable to group width and height together.
-We’ve already discussed one way we might do that in “The Tuple Type” on page XX: by using tuples.
+We’ve already discussed one way we might do that in “The Tuple Type” on page 40: by using tuples.

 ### Refactoring with Tuples